deweese-lab/deweese-lab.github.io/_people/eduardo_sandoval.md

 **Current Research**

 I am co-mentored by Robert T. Knight in the Department of Psychology and Michael DeWeese in Redwood and the Department of Physics.
 In the DeWeese lab, I have implemented STDP rules in a spiking neural network(SAILnet) to allow us to use time-varying data as input to the model.
-I am currently investigating the spatiotemporal receptive field properties of the neurons in this network.
+My current project involves developing a causal model of sparse coding for auditory nerve fibers.

 In the Knight lab, I analyze human intra-cranial data while patients in the hospital complete various tasks, currently looking at LFPs in Auditory Cortex and Insula during a music listening task,